tudborg/airframe/README.md

 end
 ```

-There is an `Airframe.check/2` macro that will infer the policy and optionally the action from the calling context.
+There is an `Airframe.check/2` and `Airframe.check!/2` macro
+that will infer the policy and (optionally) the action from the calling context.

 ```elixir
 defmodule MyApp.MyContext do